luximus-hunter/luximus-hunter/README.md

 # About me

-Hiya!, I'm Thomas Lipman, but I often go by the name Luximus.
+Hiya!, I'm Lux.
 Nice to meet ya!

 Currently I'm a college student at Windesheim University of Applied Sciences.
 There I study HBO-ICT.
 I've also completed a study for Software Development at Deltion College just before my current study.